alinagriesel/ScipyProject/README.md

 ## Section IV: Requirements and table of files

 ### Requirements
 In order to execute our code, there are a few things you need to have installed and prepared.
 First of all, we have worked with Python 3.10.4 so this version should definitely work.
 Next, there are a few librarys required.
-You can install all at once with the use of the provided "requirements.txt" file and a command like #pip install -r requirements.txt#.
+You can install all at once with the use of the provided *requirements.txt* file and a command like `pip install -r requirements.txt`.

 ### Table of files